COMP 8390 (60-539-01 ) WINTER 2025

 grading group B and vice versa.
 Ensure that you have given every student

-grading your seminar a copy of your seminar paper by Feb.
-4, 2024.
-I will try
+grading your seminar a pdf as well as the Professor a copy of your seminar

 For seminar presentation, the